 Bringing the lens of loving care to our global situation in 2022

 When analysing the global situation highlighted at COP26, TreeSisters will be reviewing from a position of love for humanity and all beings of Nature.
-We are people from all walks of life, including professional or scientific training, who are collaborating in a network where it is socially acceptable to talk about and treat all life as sacred, conscious, intelligent and woven from a fabric of love.
+We are people from all walks of life, including professional or scientific training, collaborating in a network where it is socially acceptable to talk about and treat all life as sacred, conscious, intelligent and woven from a fabric of love.
 This combination feels particularly important at this time of great change.
 Top-level international policy solutions can sound like they make a lot of sense.
-When you look at the details of the lives on the ground, you see they’re being implemented in a way that shows that it’s business as usual.
-When we listen to what's really happening in countries, in communities with strong biocultures and through our own hearts, we see a path through these challenging topics aligned with caring for life.
+When you look at the details of the lives on the ground, you see they're being implemented in a way that shows that it's business as usual.
+When we listen to what's happening in countries, in communities with strong biocultures and through our own hearts, we see a path through these challenging topics aligned with caring for life.

 If you want to connect with like-minded individuals, please join our social media network or sign up for our monthly newsletter.